Tanzanite: Factors affecting value: grading

-There is no universally accepted method of grading colored gemstones.
+There is no universally accepted method of grading coloured gemstones.
 TanzaniteOne, a major commercial player in the tanzanite market, through its non-profit subsidiary, the Tanzanite Foundation, has introduced its own color-grading system.
-The new system's color-grading scales divide tanzanite colors into a range of hues, between bluish-violet, indigo and violetish-blue.
+The new system's colour-grading scales divide tanzanite colors into a range of hues, between bluish-violet, indigo and violetish-blue.

 The normal primary and secondary hues in tanzanite are blue and violet.
-Untreated tanzanite is a trichroic gemstone, meaning that light that enters this anisotropic crystal gets refracted on different paths, with different color absorption on each of the three optical axes.
+Untreated tanzanite is a trichroic gemstone, meaning that light that enters this anisotropic crystal gets refracted on different paths, with different colour absorption on each of the three optical axes.
 As a result of this phenomenon, a multitude of colors have been observed in various specimens: shades of purple, violet, indigo, blue, cyan, green, yellow, orange, red and brown.
 After heating, tanzanite becomes dichroic.
-The dichroic colors range from violet through bluish-violet to indigo and violetish-blue to blue.
+The dichroic colours range from violet through bluish-violet to indigo and violetish-blue to blue.

-Clarity grading in colored gemstones is based on the eye-clean standard, that is, a gem is considered flawless if no inclusions are visible with the unaided eye (assuming 20/20 vision).
+Clarity grading in coloured gemstones is based on the eye-clean standard, that is, a gem is considered flawless if no inclusions are visible with the unaided eye (assuming 20/20 vision).
 The Gemological Institute of America classifies tanzanite as a Type I gemstone, meaning it is normally eye-clean.
 Gems with eye-visible inclusions will be traded at deep discounts.